 Back when it was released, Xbox was the first American console company to hit the market since Atari Jaguar.
 In just twenty years, they shouldered up to their Japanese competitors in both usership and sales—and they did it with no shortage of swagger.

 one console, universal appeal

 A crown jewel of the Microsoft brand, Xbox Live Rewards reaches millions of users in over 17 countries and 11 languages.
-Yet from one gamer to the next, their message is simple: You enjoy, we reward.

-During Ryan's time at HelloWorld, he also worked on a Pokémon campaign for Nintendo and a promotional virtual coloring book for Mattel.
+During my time at HelloWorld, I also worked on a Pokémon campaign for Nintendo and a promotional virtual coloring book for Mattel.
 In the latter, kids 5–12 were invited to design a custom scene from Spring Unsprung, the new Ever After High™ movie, for a chance to win a prize.
 The entire promotion was written using a glossary of terms from the franchise, such as "spellebrate" and "hex yeah."
 Punmanship at its finest.